samuelOsarfo/hdjmtTest/README.md

   model.

-- To control for the family-wise error rate due to multiple testing, Bonferroni correction is applied to the p-values.
+- To control for the family-wise error rate due to multiple testing, Bonferroni/HDMT correction is applied to the p-values.

 - **Output**: Indexes of the mediators that are deemed significant after the joint-significance test.